ex0dus-0x/ex0dus-0x.github.io/_posts/2019-05-01-elf-security-rust.md

 ## Quick Primer into ELF

-> NOTE: I won't be providing a detailed look into the nature of ELF and its role in compilation and execution, but rather a larger abstract idea that it fulfills.
-To read more about ELF: https://linux-audit.com/elf-binaries-on-linux-understanding-and-analysis/
+> NOTE: I won't be providing a detailed look into the nature of ELF and its role in during compilation and program execution (ie with dynamic linking), but rather a larger abstract idea that it fulfills.

 At the end of the day, binaries are just files written in a special format.
 This format, ELF, is interpreted by the kernel, which employs a set of handlers that determines what to do.
 The ELF format includes various information about where the stack resides, memory mappings, relocations to symbols in dynamically loaded libraries, etc.